 Though some of us are better than others, "noise distracts everyone". - PsychCentral

 Being in an orderly, clean space allows for focus and decreases distractions.
 In a study co-authored by University of Arizona marketing professor Catherine Roster found that physical clutter "has a direct negative relationship to one's sense of well-being, safety, and self-identity in one's own space."

-Google is notorious for their creative and non-traditional work space.
-(You can see some images of their offices here).
-In an interview with Xavier Lam, Sales Manager for Google Ads in Tempe, we can get an inside perspective of an employee's take on the creative work environment.
+There is a well known company that is notorious for their creative and non-traditional work space.
+For protection purposes I'm leaving it unnamed.
+In an interview with Xavier Lam, Sales Manager for this company, we can get an inside perspective of an employee's take on the creative work environment.

-Xavier has been working out of Google's office in Tempe for a little over a year.
-When asked how Google presents their work space to new employees, Lam described that the biggest emphasis when he was being interviewed and showed around was that they didn't want him to be working like a robot.
+Xavier has been working in this position for a little over a year.
+When asked how the company presents their work space to new employees, Lam described that the biggest emphasis when he was being interviewed and showed around was that they didn't want him to be working like a robot.

 "Repeatedly it's emphasized to change up work routines, and meet in different spaces with varied coworkers.
 They don't want us to feel like we have repetitive work tasks.
 Yes, we come to work to work, but most importantly we come to work to create."

 As a sales representative and manager, Xavier does experience a balance of individual work as well as collaborative work.
 With the sales side, he is working individually to build his client list but is working collaboratively with other managers to coordinate ideas.

 "It's a really fun and upbeat work space.
 There are lots of contests and giveaways and ways that they encourage unity", says Lam.
 The company is very thorough in their hiring process, and then Lam says that they do a create job of keeping employees, not only with benefits but creating a space where employees feel valued, can be creative, and enjoy coming to work.